moultonlab/moultonlab/content/authors/scott/_index.md

 user_groups:
   - Researchers
 ---
-Scott is biologist and working on developing formulations to enhance PMO delivery.
-When not at the lab bench, he can be found surfing or wandering the woods!
+Scott is a Postdoctoral Scholar with an aggressive interest in oligo delivery.
+He views research as a creative act, and he hopes to contribute to enabling new therapies through development of innovative oligo delivery tactics.
+When not at the bench, he may be found surfing or wandering around in the woods.